simbo/webpack-gulp-dummy/README.md

   * test eslint rules on source javascript

+  * test eslint rules while watching, output results in console, do not die on errors

-  * in pruduction env, do not bundle js if eslint throws errors on javascript sources
+  * in production env, do not bundle js if eslint throws errors on javascript sources

   * in production env, uglify javascripts

 ### Unsolved

-  * test eslint rules while watching, output results in console

   * use common gulp/vinyl streaming